 Any person 18 years or older living in the Greater Copenhagen area can participate.
 To ensure that the physiological measures reflect individuals’ emotional level, participants may not suffer from any severe health condition (e.g., cardiovascular problems, severe mental illness) or be pregnant during the data collection.
 The screening survey is designed to check whether you are eligible or not to participate in our study.

 What will happen during the participation?

-During the participation, participants will wear a wristband (like a smartwatch) and use an app to record location data (GPS).
-The app will also send notifications at random moments during the day to track participants emotions, while the smartwatch will record their physiological reactions (e.g., heart rate, skin temperature).
+During the participation, participants will wear a wristband (like a smartwatch) and use an app to record location data.
+The app will also send notifications at random moments during the day to ask about current emotions, while the smartwatch will record their physiological measures (e.g., heart rate, skin temperature).